 Chapter XIII: The Ideal Structure of Tragic Action

 In Chapter XIII Aristotle explains about the ideal structure of a plot.
-He laid focus on plot to bring out tragic catharsis.
+He laid focus on the plot to bring out tragic catharsis.
 Aristotle says that an ideal complex plot must be imitative of connected events that cause catharsis.
 He mentioned three types of plots to be avoided in tragedy.

 (1) Good and just men are not to be represented as falling from happiness into ill-fortune. it is simply revolting.